menotliam/Synchronization/README.md

     * No busy-waiting is allowed.

 C. Solution Design:

    1. The solution utilizes:

      * Locks to protect access to shared reaction data.
      * Multiple condition variables (cv_h, cv_o, cv_barrier) to synchronize thread execution efficiently.
      * A barrier mechanism to ensure exactly three atoms synchronize before proceeding.
-    2. Implementation Details
+   2. Implementation Details:
       a.
 The following functions are implemented:

           * reaction_init(struct reaction *r): Initializes the reaction synchronization structure.
           * reaction_h(struct reaction *r): Blocks hydrogen threads until they can react.
           * reaction_o(struct reaction *r): Blocks oxygen threads until they can react.
           * make_water(): Called exactly once per valid combination (2H + 1O) to simulate water formation.
       b.
-Optimizations for Speed
+Optimizations for Speed:

           * Separate condition variables (cv_h and cv_o) ensure that only the required threads wake up, reducing unnecessary wakeups and contention.
           * Barrier synchronization prevents any thread from proceeding before all required atoms are ready.
           * Efficient signaling (cond_signal instead of cond_broadcast) reduces CPU overhead.
       c.
-Key Challenges Solved
+Key Challenges Solved:

           * Avoiding deadlocks: Ensuring hydrogen and oxygen atoms wait in a coordinated manner.
           * Preventing starvation: Ensuring all atoms eventually react and no thread waits indefinitely.
           * Minimizing contention: Using efficient wake-up strategies to avoid unnecessary thread blocking.

 @ Testing The Code

     * These programs have been tested on the myth linux cluster and OS X and should be pretty portable to other UNIX-like OSes.
     * Run : 'make run' to run the testing program.
     * Testing program will run both problems' testcases.
     * Each problem's testcase will be in caltrain-runner.c & reaction-runner.c file.

 @ Conclusion

 These solutions demonstrate proper use of locks and condition variables to solve real-world synchronization challenges.
 They ensure efficient thread coordination without busy-waiting, race conditions, or deadlocks.

 Further Enhancements

     * Extend CalTrain to support multiple simultaneous trains.
     * Optimize the Chemical Reaction solution further with adaptive thread pooling.
     * For any questions or improvements, feel free to contribute!